Em01/sudoku-web/README.md

 ![](Sudoku.png?raw=true)

-This was the week five project at Makers Academy.
+This was the week five project at Makers Academy, it was set by our coach Antony Denyer.
 The goal was to build a website that would allow us to play Sudoku online, a large focus of this project was front end.
 The basic code for a working Sudoku puzzle was given to us by @shadchnev for which we had to expand upon.
 The app can be viwed through Heroku.
 [App on Heroku]

 ##Technologies Used